miguelgrinberg/twilio-functions-storage/README.md

 ## Implementation Notes

 Internally, this package uses [Environment Variable](https://www.twilio.com/docs/runtime/functions-assets-api/api/variable) resources to permanently store data.
-All the variables created by this packaage begin with the prefix `S_`.
+All the variables created by this package begin with the prefix `S_`.

 ### Limits